01 of 06

 How to Make a Simple Easel Card

-On the following pages, we'll show you how to make a simple easel card!
+In this article, we'll show you how to make a simple easel card!
 These attractive cards stand up like an easel and are an unusual alternative to traditional handmade greeting cards.
 While easel cards look complex, they are actually very easy to make.
 In this tutorial, we'll look at making a very simple easel card from a single piece of folded card.
 Once you are familiar with the basics you will find that there are almost endless ways that you can vary and adapt this technique to create a wide range of easel cards.

 One Piece Easel Card

 This simple easel card is made from a single sheet of card.
 This is a good way to learn the basics of easel card construction before moving on to more complex designs.
 The card can be created larger or smaller as required.

 Tip: Try making the card first out of scrap paper to see how the card is constructed.